ml-archive/dockerfiles/README.md

 ## Updating the docker images

-Currently we have two images:
+Currently we have the following images:

 - `Dockerfile-Swift3` which is using Swift 3 and is supposed to be used for Vapor 1 projects.
 The image is pushed to [here](https://hub.docker.com/r/brettrtoomey/vapor1-ci/).
 - `Dockerfile-Swift4` which is using Swift 4 and is supposed to be used for Vapor 2 projects.
 The image is pushed to [here](https://hub.docker.com/r/brettrtoomey/vapor-ci/)